bioinformatics-ca/Metabolomics_2020/main_metabolomics.md

 ***

-Thank you for attending the Analysis of Metagenomic Data workshop!
+Thank you for attending the Informatics and Statistics for Metabolomics 2020 workshop!
 Help us make this workshop better by filling out [our survey]()

 ***